lambdamikel/Speak-SID/README.md

 I am able to provide Speak&SID as a kit, or only pre-programmed components (CPLD, ATMega), or even a fully assembled version inlcuding a connection cable and/or LambdaBoard expansion board backplane.
 Send me a mail if you are interrested.
 Or, just download the sources and build it from the [provided Gerbers](gerbers/speak&sid.zip) and [BOM](schematics/bom.jpg).

-To build the [firmware from source,](src/atmega8535/speaksid/speaksid.c) use `make` and the [provided `Makefile`.](src/atmega8535/speaksid/Makefile).

-template is again from Elliot Williams' book.
-See above.
+To build the [firmware from source,](src/atmega8535/speaksid/speaksid.c) use `make` and the [provided `Makefile`.](src/atmega8535/speaksid/Makefile) The makefile template is again from Elliot Williams' "AVR Programming" book.
+See below (Acknowledgements).

 ## Status LEDs